 The benefits of electric vehicles (EVs) are wide-ranging and well-documented.
-An electric car is a car which is propelled by one or more electric motors, using energy stored in rechargeable batteries.
+Commonly, an EV is a car which is propelled by one or more electric motors, using energy stored in rechargeable batteries.
 Compared to internal combustion engine (ICE) cars, electric cars are quieter, have no exhaust emissions and lower emissions overall.
 In the United States, as of 2020, the total cost of ownership of newer EVs is cheaper than that of comparable ICE cars, due to lower fueling and maintenance costs (Consumer Reports, November 2020).
-Charging an electric car can easily be done at a variety of charging stations; these charging stations can be installed at both houses and in public areas.
+Charging an electric car can be done at a variety of charging stations; these charging stations can be installed at both houses and in public areas.

 While an electric car's power source is not explicitly an on-board battery, electric cars with motors powered by other energy sources are typically referred to by a different name.
 For example, an electric car using solar panels as a power source is a solar car, and an electric car powered by a gasoline generator is a form of hybrid car.
-Thus, an electric car that derives its power from an on-board battery pack is a form of electric-only or battery electric vehicle (BEV).
-For the sake of clarity, the basic types of electric vehicles are defined in the table below.
+Thus, an electric car that derives its power from an on-board battery pack is a form of electric-only or battery electric vehicle (BEV), also known as an all-electric vehicle (AEV).
+Other typical EVs include plug-in hybrid (PHEV) and hybrid electric vehicles (HEV).
+For the sake of clarity, the basic types of EVs are illustrated in the graphic below (Courtesy: California Air Resources Board or CARB).